How to Get Screen Coordinates on Windows 11, macOS & For Designers / QA Testing

 - Enter fullscreen mode with

-Control + Command + F(Safari) orF11(Chrome). - Move your mouse to track and copy exact X/Y positions in real time.
+Control + Command + F(works in Safari, Chrome, and Firefox on macOS). - Move your mouse to track and copy exact X/Y positions in real time.

 macOS Retina Display Warning